esrlabs/chipmunk-distribution/README.md

 1. **Windows**

     For Windows package manager (Chocolatey), distribution was manually triggered and only done once.
 Chocolatey takes care of fetching latest version of chipmunk so we don't need to make any updates on release.
-Chocolatey package for chipmunk is already under review and once approved by the moderators, Chipmunk would be available on Chocolatey.
-To do - Update chocolatey package url once its published.

 2. **MacOS**